echotrade-app/whitepaper/README.md

 ### Market

 The total cryptocurrency market cap stands at an impressive $1,063,343M.
-Notably, as ECTA's foundation is established within the Tron Network, the total market cap of Tron approximates $6,797M.
+Notably, as ECTA's foundation is established within the BNB Network, the total market cap of BNB approximates $6,797M.
 With a targeted $200M capitalization from this market, our ambition aligns with leveraging ECTA's unique value proposition.
-This approach enables us to envision a substantial contribution to the Tron network, fueling its growth and dynamics.
+This approach enables us to envision a substantial contribution to the BNB network, fueling its growth and dynamics.

-The Tron Network boasts an extensive user base, encompassing around 180M active accounts.
-Operating on a rapid 3-second block time and transaction fees ranging from $1.4 to $2, Tron's technical characteristics make it an apt choice for our roadmap's next two years.
+The BNB Network boasts an extensive user base, encompassing around 180M active accounts.
+Operating on a rapid 3-second block time and transaction fees ranging from $1.4 to $2, BNB's technical characteristics make it an apt choice for our roadmap's next two years.
 This strategic alignment underpins our mission as we prepare for the launch of our independent network.

 ### Financial Estimation